SNTP Time Sync

 The function mg_sntp_connect() tries to connect to the SNTP server whose domain name is specified in parameter url, returning a connection handler or NULL on failure.
 The function specified in parameter fn will be our callback function, and parameter fn_data will be available as c->fn_data.

 The function mg_sntp_request() performs the action of sending the time request to the SNTP server.
-The event manager will in turn call our callback function with the result of this action.
+The event manager will in turn call the internal protocol handler with the result of this action, and then our callback function with the epoch time in milliseconds.

 For detailed information, see the documentation.

-This example sets a periodic timer callback function that queries an SNTP server.
+The timer callback function will be called by the event manager once the specified time has elapsed, this, in turn, will call the SNTP client.
+Once the SNTP client has finished, the event manager will call our callback function to handle system time.
 The time information so obtained is internally saved in order to be served by a call to the function my_time().

 • Follow the Build Tools tutorial to setup your development environment.